callumski/crawlit/README.md

 * Better handling of non-HTTP schemes. ```mailto:``` and ```tel:``` are not treated specifically
 * Tests for the HTML rendering
 * Error checking for the absence of schema on input domain
 * Add the ability to recommence a crawl that was stopped.
-This could be done by passing in the output from a previous crawl to populate the list of parsed pages.
+This could be done by passing in the output from a previous crawl to populate the list of parsed pages
 * In the HTML display, we could allow navigation between internal pages in sitemap.
-Currently the links are to the actual URL's but it might be nicer to be able to navigate the sitemap.
+Currently the links are to the actual URL's but it might be nicer to be able to navigate the sitemap
+* Validation of functionality on other operating systems
+* Better data handling for very large websites.
+It is possible the current display functionality would be too resource intensive for very large domains
+* Giving it an end-to-end HTML UI to allow it to be deployed as a web application
+* Storing of output in a database